 Rankings for hard-cover books sold in Southern California, as reported by selected book stores:

-1."Obama: An Intimate Portrait," by Pete Souza (Little, Brown: $50) The White House photographer for President Barack Obama shares images and behind-the-scenes stories.
+5."Obama: An Intimate Portrait," by Pete Souza (Little, Brown: $50) The White House photographer for President Barack Obama shares his images and stories .